gwnichol/gwnichol.github.io/_posts/2019-01-31-bitfields.md

 categories: c
 ---

-Apparently there's such a things at _bitfields_ which would allow me to name parts of a byte.
+Apparently there's such a things as _bitfields_ which would allow me to name parts of a byte.
 I'm still trying to find out how exactly to apply them, but I'm hoping to be able to use them for my microcontroller programming as a way to have more readable code than doing a bunch of bitwise operations and macros.